 The FindLaw Legal Dictionary -- free access to over 8260 definitions of legal terms.
 Search for a definition or browse our legal glossaries.

-rational basis test n: a test less intensive than strict scrutiny or an intermediate review that involves a determination of whether a statutory or regulatory classification of persons (as by age or offender status) has a rational basis and does not deny equal protection under the Constitution [if the classification neither affects a fundamental right, nor creates a suspect classification, nor is based on gender, then the rational basis test is applied "Charlton v.
+: a test less intensive than strict scrutiny or an intermediate review that involves a determination of whether a statutory or regulatory classification of persons (as by age or offender status) has a rational basis and does not deny equal protection under the Constitution [if the classification neither affects a fundamental right, nor creates a suspect classification, nor is based on gender, then the rational basis test is applied "Charlton v.
 Kimata, 815 P.2d 946 (1991)"] called also rational relationship test

 Source: Merriam-Webster's Dictionary of Law ©1996.
 Merriam-Webster, Incorporated.
 Published under license with Merriam-Webster, Incorporated.